-When the parties agree and don’t want a court hearing
+When you agree and don’t want a court hearing

-- by the parties jointly, and they consent to the order being made in their absence, or
+- by both of you jointly and you agree to the order being made without you being present, or

-- by one party, but the other person consents to the order being made in their absence or does not defend the application,
+- by one of you, but the other person agrees to the order being made without them being present or does not defend the application.

-A dissolution order made by a registrar does not become final until one month after the order is made.
-The parties will be sent a copy of the dissolution order as soon as it becomes final.
+A Dissolution Order made by a registrar does not become final until one month after the order is made.
+You will be sent a copy of the Dissolution Order as soon as it becomes final.

-When the parties agree but do want a court hearing
+When you parties agree but do want a court hearing

-If the parties want an order immediately (for instance, if one party is due to remarry), or if for any other reason they want the order made by a Family Court judge, then the parties will need to request an undefended hearing in front of a judge.
-Both parties will have to go to court and appear in front of the judge as a formality only.
-At the hearing, the judge can make a dissolution order that takes effect immediately.
+If you want an order immediately (for instance, if one of you is due to remarry), or if for any other reason you want the order made by a Family Court Judge, then you will need to request an undefended hearing in front of a judge.
+Both of you will have to go to court and appear in front of the judge as a formality only.
+At the hearing, the judge can make a Dissolution Order that takes effect immediately.

-When the parties disagree and there is a defended court hearing
+When one of you disagrees and there is a defended court hearing

 If, after a defended hearing, a judge decides that the order should be made, then the order will come into effect one month after the hearing date (unless the judge’s decision is appealed).